Joy Newman

-Joy E Newman (born 17 November 1945) is a British former diver.
+Joy Ernestine Newman (born 17 November 1945) is a British former diver.

 Diving career

 She competed in the 1964 Summer Olympics.

 She represented England in the 10 metres platform at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
 Four years later she returned to compete in the same event and this time won the gold medal at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.